When your customer contacts your support center via call or chat here are the top 9 pain points they face*:

 How to fix it?

-- Make it self learning.
+- Ensure that it’s self-learning.
 An AI-powered bot will learn from its mistakes.
 For example, if the caller wants to know how to fix a product and the bot connects it to the wrong resource, they will express some dissatisfaction.
-The bot can divert to a live agent.
-The live agent will connect to the correct resource, and the bot will learn from this mistake, and next time connect the user to the right resource.
+For that moment, the bot will divert to a live agent and this agent will connect to the correct resource.
+Meanwhile, in the background, your bot will learn from this mistake, and next time connect the user to the right resource.

 (Also Read: Guidelines for Implementing Self Service)